sap-tutorials/Tutorials/tutorials/hana-cloud-hdl-getting-started-5/hana-cloud-hdl-getting-started-5.md

 ---
-title: Backup and Recovery of Standalone Data Lake in SAP HANA Cloud
+title: Perform Backup and Recovery of Standalone Data Lake in SAP HANA Cloud
 description: Learn to backup and recover the data in your standalone data lake in SAP HANA Cloud using a trial account.
 auto_validation: true
 time: 10